 IPVanish has a decent-sized network with 40,000+ shared IPs, and 2,000+ servers in 75+ locations.

-IPVanish says all servers are P2P-friendly, and sure enough, we were able to download torrents from all five of our test locations.
+The company says all servers are P2P-friendly (with a SOCKS5 proxy to boost speeds), and sure enough, we were able to download torrents from all five of our test locations.

 - Want to try IPVanish?
 Check out the website here

-A wide range of apps covers Windows, Mac, Android, iOS, even Amazon Fire TV, and IPVanish further provides a host of setup guides for routers, Linux, Chromebooks and other platforms.
+There are apps for Windows, Mac, Android, iOS, and even Amazon Fire TV.
+Plus, a host of setup guides for routers, Linux, Chromebooks, and other platforms.

-Feel free to install, configure and set up as many devices as you like – IPVanish has no fixed limits on the number of simultaneous connections you can make.
-We guess the company might get in touch if you reach 20 and are still going, but that's still a major improvement on the 5 device limit you'll get with many providers.
+You can install, configure, and set up as many devices as you like – IPVanish has no fixed limits on the number of simultaneous connections you can make.
+We guess the company might get in touch if you reach 50 and are still going, but that's still a major benefit over the 5-device limit you'll get with some providers.

-If you need help without waiting it's good to know that 24/7 live chat is available, but even here, IPVanish delivers a little more than we expected.
-There's 7-day a week phone support (9am – 5pm CT, that's UTC -6), with numbers in the US, UK, Australia, Mexico, Spain and Brazil.
+If you need help without waiting, it's good to know that 24/7 live chat is available, and even here, IPVanish delivers a little more than we expected.
+There's phone support during the working week (Monday to Friday, 9 am – 5 pm CT, that's UTC -6), with numbers in the US, UK, Australia, Mexico, Spain, and Brazil.

-The annual plan looks good value at $3.33 a month, especially as it also includes VIPRE Advanced Security.
-But beware, as with the quarterly plan, this is a special introductory deal.
+The annual plan looks fair value at $4.50 per month.
+But beware, this is a special introductory deal.
 Prices jump to $7.50 on renewal.

-IPVanish offers a 30-day money-back guarantee, but be sure to check the small print: it's for yearly plans only.
+IPVanish offers a 30-day money-back guarantee but be sure to check the small print as it's for yearly plans only.
 Monthly-billed plans aren't eligible.

 Most IPVanish apps come with a range of privacy-protecting tools.
-The Windows build includes a kill switch, DNS and even IPv6 leak protection to reduce the chance that your traffic or identity might be exposed online.
+The Windows build includes a kill switch, DNS, and even IPv6 leak protection to reduce the chance that your traffic or identity is exposed online.

-Privacy pluses elsewhere include the iOS app's ability to automatically connect when you access public Wi-Fi networks, but ignore others which you feel are safe (home, work, whatever they might be).
+Privacy pluses elsewhere include the iOS app's ability to automatically connect when you access public Wi-Fi networks but ignore others that you feel are safe (home, work, whatever they might be).
 You can then mostly leave the VPN to turn itself on and off as required, maintaining your privacy at all times.

-To confirm that the service really does preserve your anonymity, we used IPLeak, DNS leak test and a number of other leak-detecting sites.
-None of the tests revealed any issues, with the apps always shielding our identity and traffic.
+To confirm that the service really does preserve your anonymity, we used IP and DNS leak tests and a number of leak-detecting sites.
+None of the tests revealed any issues.
+The apps always protected our identity and traffic.

 The document lists the data IPVanish collects via the website, its registration and payment procedures.
 There's nothing harmful or out of the ordinary, and we only saw the details we expected: cookies, website analytics, email address and so on.